aybruhm/sms-based-reminder-system/docs/article.md

 In this article, you will learn how to build an sms reminder backend system using Vonage SMS API.
 Interesting, right?
 I know, let's jump into it!

-FastAPI is a modern, fast (high-performance), web framework for building APIs with Python 3.6+ based on standard Python type hints.
+FastAPI is a modern, fast (high-performance), a web framework for building APIs with Python 3.6+ based on standard Python type hints.
 It is built on top of Starlette for the web parts and Pydantic for the data parts.
 Its advantages are the ability to create endpoints quickly, having built-in support for WebSockets and being asynchronous.
 I would use Python for the backend system because of its simplicity and scalability as well as its vast ecosystem and libraries that can be used for a wide range of tasks.

 > Disclaimer: I would recommend you go through the FastAPI official [documentation](https://fastapi.tiangolo.com/tutorial/) or a video [tutorial](https://www.youtube.com/watch?v=7t2alSnE2-I&t=7s) to get started with the framework; as doing this would help speed things up.